dset0x/dset0x.github.io/src/pages/advice.md

 ## Buying things

 * Amazon sells used products.
 Odd-colored products go for less.

-* Don't forget to check the Amazon website of other countries and ebay as well.
+Ebay probably has equivalents for even less.

 * Buy yourself small things that will take a long time to arrive and may turn out to be engaging.
 It's a gift to your future self.

-* Buy a cheap instrument.
-Ukulele, kalimba, flute, whatever.
+For example, a cheap
+  instrument: An Ukulele, a kalimba or flute.

 * Before buying a piece of clothing, go online and click on everything relevant that you see.
 Pretend you're browsing those websites with the most